canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ### Team

-The updates to the Directive on Management of IT clearly states that working in the open is the way forward.
+**Note:** The updates to the Directive on Management of IT clearly states that working in the open is the way forward.
 Aligned with the Open Government vision, teams should by default consider adapting their process to develop as open source from the inception of projects to reduce the overhead required to release their source code later down the road.

 ### Department